jangroth/aws-certification-notes/devops-engineer-professional.md

   * Service limits
 * Trusted Advisor *check results* are raised as CloudWatch Events
   * Automate by triggering Lambdas
-* Checks are usually refreshed every 5min
+* Checks are refreshed on visits to the dashboard (max every 5 minutes)
   * Can trigger refresh via API
+* Integrates with CloudWatch Events
-* Only available in `us-east-1`
+  * Events are only available in `us-east-1`
 * On AWS: <a href="https://aws.amazon.com/trustedadvisor/" target="_blank">Service</a> - <a href="https://aws.amazon.com/premiumsupport/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/awssupport/latest/user/getting-started.html" target="_blank">User Guide</a>

 ---